STEM From Dance Camp

 • Ages: 8–18 years old

-According to the program, participants need comfortable clothes for dancing and a water bottle to refill throughout the day, and all other supplies are provided onsite.
-Healthy snacks and lunch are provided every program day.
+Participants are asked to bring comfortable clothes for dancing and a water bottle to refill throughout the day, and all other supplies are provided onsite.
+Every program day, healthy snacks and lunch are provided.

-Program alumna Crystal says she uses her computer skills in real life by looking at everything as a step-by-step process, like the functions in coding.
-Alumna Franceluce says she loves STEM From Dance because it is making her learn more about coding and that she wants to be either an environmental scientist or an engineer.
-Alumna Melodie shares that being part of the STEM From Dance community helped her develop an interest in engineering that she is pursuing in college and that she is a Georgia Tech Engineering major, Class of 2026.
+Year-round programs at schools and community organizations integrate dance and STEM in electrifying tech-infused dance performances, and a partnership called the Youth STEM Funder Collaborative is granting $150,000 to bring the nationally recognized STEM From Dance program to Syracuse.
+One alumna, Crystal, shares that she uses her computer skills in real life by looking at everything as a step-by-step process, like the functions in coding.
+Another alumna, Franceluce, says she loves STEM From Dance because it is making her learn more about coding and that she wants to be either an environmental scientist or an engineer.
+A third alumna, Melodie, now a Georgia Tech Engineering major in the Class of 2026, says that being part of the STEM From Dance community helped her develop an interest in engineering that she is pursuing in college and gave her confidence to work toward the future she wants.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.